emrazik/auto-minecraft-server-on-aws/README.md

 # Auto Deployed Minecraft Server with Terraform and AWS

+> :warning: **This isn't the most secure way to deploy this**: Use this at your own risk!

 ## What is this and how does it work?
 This is a way to auto deploy and confiugre a minecraft server on AWS.
 It uses Terraform to set up the infrastructure and a bash script to perform the necessary configuration